Documentation Index

 The kubeconfig file can only be reset for clusters that support Admin authentication.

-Using Cluster Autoscaler
+Use Cluster Autoscaler

 How to upgrade

-To upgrade a cluster, follow these steps:
+To upgrade a cluster:

 4. Click ** [Upgrade]**.

-Configuring IP ACLs for Control Plane
+Configure IP ACLs for the Control Plane

 You can restrict access to the Kubernetes Control Plane based on public IP addresses.